 South Dakota AG gets fines, no jail time in pedestrian death

 FORT PIERRE, S.D.
-(AP) — South Dakota Attorney General Jason Ravnsborg on Thursday pleaded no contest plea to two misdemeanor traffic charges for a crash last year in which he hit and killed a man who was walking along a rural highway.
+(AP) — South Dakota Attorney General Jason Ravnsborg pleaded no contest Thursday to a pair of misdemeanor traffic charges over a crash last year that killed a pedestrian, avoiding jail time despite bitter complaints from the victim’s family that he was being too lightly punished for actions they called “inexcusable.”

+Circuit Judge John Brown had little leeway to order jail time.
+Instead, he fined the state's top law enforcement official $500 for each of the two counts and ordered him to pay court costs of $3,742.
+Brown also ordered the Republican attorney general to “do a significant public service event” in each of the next five years near the date of Joseph Boever’s death — granting a request from the Boever family.
+But he put that on hold after Ravnsborg’s attorney objected that it was not allowed by statute.

 Ravnsborg pleaded no contest to charges of making an illegal lane change and using a phone while driving, which each carry a sentence of up to 30 days in jail and up to a $500 fine.
 He had been charged with three misdemeanors, but prosecutors dropped a careless driving charge as part of the deal.

+A no contest plea is not an admission of guilt but is treated as such for the purposes of sentencing.

 Ravnsborg didn't attend the hearing — he didn't have to and was represented by his attorney, Tim Rensch.
-That angered the family of the man Ravnsborg struck, Joseph Boever.
+That angered Boever's family.

 “Why, after having to wait nearly a year, do we not have the chance to face him?”
-Boever's sister, Jane Boever, told the court.
+Boever's sister, Jane Boever, asked the court, adding “his cowardly behavior leaves us frustrated.”

 She said her brother was “left behind carelessly” the night he died.
 And she accused Ravnsborg of running down her brother and then using his position and resources to string the case along.
 She said he has shown no remorse, and only “arrogance toward the law.”